Featurehouse/sweet_potato-release/sweet_potato_mod-en_us.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Tip: this mod currently only supports 1.16-1.16.4, because the agricultural and magical styles of the entire module are closely related to the newer Black Stone style of the 1.16 update.

-### If you want to download Sweet Potato Mod, got to "release" to see the jar files!
+### If you want to download Sweet Potato Mod, go to "release" to see the jar files!

 ### Also in curseforge: https://www.curseforge.com/minecraft/mc-mods/sweet-potato